intel-lab-lkp/linux/Documentation/driver-api/dmaengine/provider.rst

   - You'll also need to set following fields in this structure:

-    - flags:
-      TODO: Can it be modified by the driver itself, or should it be always the flags passed in the arguments
+    - flags: this field belongs to the client.
+The driver stores the flags passed in the arguments and must not modify them.
+It reads the DMA_PREP_* bits while preparing the descriptor, and must only test DMA_CTRL_ACK and DMA_CTRL_REUSE, which the client may change after the descriptor has been prepared.

     - tx_submit: A pointer to a function you have to implement, that is supposed to push the current transaction descriptor to a